EDUCATE: Academic Success

 When members have accumulated a defined number of project-based outcomes, as evidenced by their digital portfolio products and (at the advanced levels) an in-person presentation to their peers, they qualify for signed, certified, Boys & Girls Club of America digital badges.
-These digital badges can be added to a member’s résumé to indicate their technical competency.
+These digital badges can be added to a member’s resume to indicate their technical competency.

 In addition, members can pursue interest pathways through Extensions, which allow instructional coaches and members to dive into specific topics of interest.
 Topics of interest may be technical or computer based; including robotics, game design and even online journalism.
-If members enjoy the logic of programming, they might like to explore introductions to coding through building a game, learning code through Khan Academy, or even using Code Academy to build experience in a formal programming language.
+If members enjoy the logic of programming, they might like to explore introductions to coding through building a game, learning code through Khan Academy or even using Code Academy to build experience in formal programming language.

 Money Matters: Make It Count

 Money Matters promotes financial responsibility and independence among teen Club members.
 Participants learn how to manage a checking account, create a budget, save and invest, start small businesses and pay for college.
 The program, designed specifically to help teens (ages 13–18), consists of five components: Teen Personal Finance Guide, Program Facilitator’s Guide, Money Matters Web site, Schwab Employee Volunteer Program and the Money Matters Awards.

 d2D (Diplomas to Degrees)

 Boys & Girls Clubs of America’s Diplomas to Degrees (d2D) program is one element of the Academic Success Strategy, BGCA’s response to the crisis in American education today.
 Nearly one-third of high school students failed to graduate on time in 2010; this number is even higher among African-American, Hispanic/Latino and Native American youth.